alanng10/class-lang/Docue/Article/Word/a.md

 Word "draw" has meaning that is comp video.

+Word "image" has meaning that is pixel rect.

 Word "brush" has meaning that is draw fill applied.

 Word "slash" has meaning that is draw line applied.